One-line setup

 Call devMode() once at app startup.
 PulsCheck auto-instruments fetch, setTimeout, setInterval, clearTimeout, clearInterval, addEventListener, removeEventListener, and WebSocket.
 No manual placement, no configuration.

-after-teardown, response-reorder, double-trigger, dangling-async, sequence-gap, stale-overwrite, and layout-thrash.
+after-teardown, response-reorder, double-trigger, and dangling-async.
 The runtime timing bugs that static analysis cannot see.
-Four fire on the current audit; three require manual instrumentation and are not yet validated.

 Gate devMode() behind import.meta.env.DEV or process.env.NODE_ENV in your entrypoint.
 The registry no-ops when NODE_ENV is production, but the package does not strip itself — the call site must do the guarding.